greenelab/czi-rfa/aims/aim2.md

 We will generate simulated bulk datasets drawn from purified cell lineages, combining the purified cell expression data at different proportions.
 We will use single-cell data-derived cell-type-specific signatures from different methods (e.g., VAEs, other methods developed through this initiative) as input to methods for decomposing bulk data and evaluate performance (e.g., prediction of proportions).
-Bulk transcriptomes of homogenous cell types perturbed with many stimuli, such as those proposed by Arjun Raj's group, are well-suited for this experiment and will allow us to specifically evaluate performance with respect to cell-type proportion estimates and cell-type phenotype when highly similar cell-type states are added at different proportions.
+Bulk transcriptomes of homogenous cell-types perturbed with many stimuli, such as those proposed by Arjun Raj's group, are well-suited for this experiment.
+We will use these bulk data to compare cell-type proportion estimates across methods when highly similar cell-states (i.e., the same cell type under different conditions) are simulated at varying proportions.

 We estimate the proposed multi-tissue autoimmune/rheumatic disease compendium (real data) will contain over ten thousand samples and include samples from patients with systemic lupus erythematosus (SLE), sarcoidosis, and inflammatory bowel disorders (to name a few).
 This compendium will have desirable properties for evaluating single-cell data-derived signatures, as it will allow us to evaluate cell type proportions and phenotypes based on a body of previous literature.